-The development of these qualifications has been initiated and guided by discussions and idea sharing with a range of employers, providers and existing centres demonstrating the rigor, validity and demand for the qualification.
+The development of this qualification has been initiated and guided by discussions and idea sharing with a range of employers, providers and existing centres demonstrating the rigor, validity and demand for the qualification.

-Discussions and feedback have been taken throughout the development of the qualifications on content, the potential learner audience for the qualification and assessment methods, ensuring a valuable experience and a recognized set of skills, knowledge and understanding is realized.
+Discussions and feedback have been taken throughout the development of the qualification on content, the potential learner audience for the qualification and assessment methods, ensuring a valuable experience and a recognised set of skills, knowledge and understanding is realised.

-1.3 Qualification Title and Code
+1.3 Qualification Titles and Codes

-This qualification has been accredited to the Regulated Qualification Framework (RQF) and has its own unique Qualification Accreditation Number (QAN).
+The qualification has been accredited to the Regulated Qualification Framework (RQF) and has its own unique Qualification Accreditation Number (QAN).
 This number will appear on the learner's final certification document.
-Each unit with the qualifications has its own RQF code.
+Each unit with the qualification has its own RQF code.
 The QAN for this qualification is as follows:

-QUALIFI Level 7 Extended Diploma in Health Coaching and Applied Nutrition: 603/2953/1
+QUALIFI Level 7 Diploma in Health and Wellness Coaching: 603/2953/1